Explore these real life diversity in the workplace examples to find out how Volvo Group is working with diversity and inclusion.

 “When we start our week at the coffee machine with our colleagues, we all discuss our weekends and mention our families.
 After I came out to my team, they were relieved because not only did they feel that they knew me better, but they also felt they could now discuss their personal issues with me,” says Laurent.
 “In turn, both team spirit and efficiency were improved starting with me being open.
 Being transparent is empowering for everyone.”

-Hiring a minimum of five per cent of employees with disabilities is Volvo Group Brazil’s priority – good for both the company’s business and the community.
+Hiring a minimum of five per cent of employees with special abilities is Volvo Group Brazil’s priority – good for both the company’s business and the community.

 Rafaela de Camargo who works at Volvo Group’s site in Curitiba is one of many employees who communicate using sign language.
 There to help her is a specially assigned employee who is fluent in Brazilian sign language and one of those responsible for assisting employees with special needs.